 Gradation curve (Log): Determine the exposure curve of the picture with the logarithmic gradation curve, so that especially the darker areas of the picture can be identified.

 This effect smoothens a complete picture-area with selectable brightness.

 This filter offers you basic tools for post-processing, allowing you to regulate brightness, contrast, and gamma.

-Adjusting light and shadow is a powerful tool for all kinds of shots, allowing you to strengthen colours in the sky on landscape photos separately, for example.
+Adjusting light and shadow is a powerful tool for all kinds of photos, allowing you to enhance colours in the sky on landscape photos separately, for example.